What Is Carbon Offsetting? Explained in 2 Minutes

 Compulsory versus voluntary compensation

-In Switzerland, power stations and companies with high greenhouse gas emissions, such as cement or chemical producers, are obliged to participate in the EU emissions trading system.
-The companies receive or buy emission allowances, and they can trade them with one another.
+In Switzerland, power stations and high-emission companies, such as cement or chemical producers, must participate in the EU emissions trading system.
+These companies receive or buy emission allowances and can trade them with one another.
 Medium-sized companies can join the scheme voluntarily.

 Carbon offsetting is also available at the individual level.
 Many platforms – such as the UN Carbon offset platform or myclimate.ch – allow people to calculate their carbon footprint and choose to donate to reforestation or renewable energy projects, for example.